evandisoft/decjs/Readme.md

 }
 ```

 More features and information is in `tutorial.html`.
 (The tutorial is in comments in the source code.
-You can run it to verify it what it claims to do.)
+You can run it to verify it works.)